jfear/protocols/dna/pico_green.md

 ## Notes
 1. [Manufacture Manual](https://tools.thermofisher.com/content/sfs/manuals/mp07581.pdf)
 2. <a name="conc"></a>Look at the log transformed curve and remove concentrations that are outside of the linear region of the curve.
-You can only accurately quantify samples that fall within this region.